Solo travel for the first timer is often both a daunting thing and a choice made for many reasons.

 #5.
 Book your accommodation before you go.

 Make sure you know where you will be staying and book with a reliable booking site or talk to a travel agent.
 Make sure you familiarise yourself with the area you will be staying before you book.
 Sometimes cheaper options can have you staying in areas of places that you may not want to be on your own.
+At a minimum book your first few days at your destination.

 #6.
 Make sure someone knows your itinerary and has copies of your travel documents just in case.